fybrik/fybrik/site/docs/contribute/build-test.md

 make run-integration-tests
 ```

-It is sometimes useful to to call the integration test commands step by step, e.g., if you want to only repeat a specific step which failed without having to rerun the entire sequence.
+It is sometimes useful to call the integration test commands step by step, e.g., if you want to only repeat a specific step which failed without having to rerun the entire sequence.
 You can find the commands of the `run-integration-tests` target in the [Makefile](https://github.com/fybrik/fybrik/blob/master/Makefile).

 You can run `make kind-cleanup` to delete the created clusters when you're done.